turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 1. Push code
 2. *Pull* code
-3. Use Heroku as the place where you store your code (instead of Github)
+3. Use Heroku as the place where you store your code (instead of GitHub)

 Typically, though, you're only going to exercise option 1.